jColeChanged/josh.meanings/README.md

 2. We do our distance calculations on the GPU.
 3. We implement initialization schemes from more recent research.

-> [!WARNING]
+> [!NOTE]
-> Currently, the default pathway of using the GPU for EMD clustering is implemented, but
+> GPU acceleration is available for several distance functions including EMD,
-> contributors are needed to bring support for other distance functions.
+> Euclidean, Manhattan, Chebyshev and Euclidean squared.

 # Installation